Am I a Candidate for GLP-1 Medication with GLP3?

 What About People with Diabetes Already on Insulin?

-How the GLP3 Evaluation Process Works
+How a Candidacy Evaluation Typically Works

 What If I’m Not Sure?